BaysC/blog-samples/2021-06-Amazonian-Conda/README.md

 ## Mastering the conda
 ### Creating and updating an environment
-Let's first recap how to create a conda environment with some useful dependencies, and export its definition for re-use.
+Let's first recap how to create a conda environment with some example dependencies, and export its definition for re-use.

-Assuming we've installed Anaconda, we can create a new, dedicated environment for our data science work:
+Assuming we've installed Anaconda, we can create a new, dedicated environment for our specific data science work:

     conda create --name blog-test